gdavidbutler/oberon-risc-norebo/README.md

 The procedure VDiskUtil.InstallFiles converts LF to CR.

+## Oberon Language changes

+There is no reason to carry these synonyms to a new processor:

+* LONGINT and LONGREAL are gone

+For text/symbol consistency either "OR" needs to become '|' or '~' and '&' should become "NOT" and "AND", respectively.
+I choose the latter:

+* use NOT instead of ~
+* use AND instead of &

 ## PO2013 image build tools

 This repository also contains tools to build PO2013 filesystem images.